Licchavi Lyceum

 (D) Karpoori Thakur

-Explanation: In 2024, the Bharat Ratna was awarded to M. S. Swaminathan, Padma Subrahmanyam, and Karpoori Thakur for their outstanding contributions.
-L. K. Advani, although a prominent leader, was not among the recipients that year.
+In 2024, the Bharat Ratna was awarded to L. K. Advani, M. S. Swaminathan, and Karpoori Thakur for their contributions to politics, agriculture, and social justice respectively.
+Padma Subrahmanyam, though a renowned classical dancer, was not among the awardees that year.

 32. In which of the following areas, the first pig schools of India are to be started to enhance technical know-how and biosecurity about pig farming in partnership with Denmark?